niek-sidn/hsm_workshop/Slide02.md

 -   An HSM is not a device that does key management, like roll overs and expiry.
 Other software has to instruct the HSM to create and delete a key-pair.\
-    A roll-over to the HSM is just somebody asking to use a different key than before.
+    A roll-over, to the HSM, is just somebody asking to use a different key than before.

 --------------------